Mechanicsville High School: Naming controversy

-The Hanover County School Board named the school “in the memory and honor of two prominent members of the Confederacy, Robert E. Lee and Jefferson Davis.”
+The Hanover County School Board named the school "in the memory and honor of two prominent members of the Confederacy, Robert E. Lee and Jefferson Davis."
 The two men were featured in the school's logo.

-The school's name and mascot were contested since the school was fully integrated in 1969–70.
-That year, the Hanover chapter of the NAACP appealed to the school board, on behalf of Black athletes, to remove the Confederate moniker from athletic teams because Black athletes didn't want to play as "Confederates."
-After a poll was taken of the Lee Davis student body, and it found overwhelming approval of the names, the principal decided to keep the name.
+The school's name and mascot were contested from the time the school was fully integrated in 1969–70.
+That year, the Hanover chapter of the NAACP appealed to the school board, on behalf of Black athletes, to remove the Confederate moniker from athletic teams because Black athletes did not want to play as "Confederates."
+After a poll of the Lee-Davis student body found overwhelming approval of the names, the principal decided to keep them.

-In Fall 2018, shortly after the Unite the Right rally in Charlottesville, a group of alumni, students, and local residents appealed to the School Board to change the name of Lee-Davis and its feeder school, Stonewall Jackson Middle School.
-Following a survey, the School Board voted in April to keep the names.
+In fall 2017, shortly after the Unite the Right rally in Charlottesville, a group of alumni, students, and local residents appealed to the School Board to change the name of Lee-Davis and its feeder school, Stonewall Jackson Middle School.
+Following a survey, the School Board voted in April 2018 to keep the names.

-In August 2019, the Hanover County NAACP sued the Hanover County School Board in Federal Court on constitutional grounds.
+In August 2019, the Hanover County NAACP sued the Hanover County School Board in federal court on constitutional grounds.
 The suit was dismissed by a federal judge in May 2020.
 In June 2020, the Hanover County NAACP said that it would appeal the ruling.

-After the murder of George Floyd in May 2020, another local movement to change the name of LDHS arose.
-On July 14, 2020, the Hanover County School Board voted to rename both Lee-Davis and Stonewall Jackson in a 4–3 vote.
-In mid-October, after considering other names such as Twin Rivers High School, the county and its residents agreed on the badge of Mechanicsville High School.
+After the murder of George Floyd in May 2020, another local movement to change the name arose.
+On July 14, 2020, the Hanover County School Board voted 4–3 to rename both Lee-Davis and Stonewall Jackson.
+In October 2020, after considering other names such as Twin Rivers High School, the board approved the name Mechanicsville High School.

+Academics

+Mechanicsville offers Advanced Placement courses, dual enrollment, and the International Baccalaureate program.
+The school is fully accredited by the Virginia Department of Education for the 2025–26 school year.
+In its 2025–26 rankings, U.S. News & World Report ranked the school 144th among Virginia high schools, reporting a 95 percent graduation rate and a 32 percent Advanced Placement participation rate.
+The school has been recognized as a national Blue Ribbon School.

 Athletics

-The varsity boys Baseball Team were the Virginia High School League group AAA state champions in both 1997 and 2001.
-The girls softball team won the 2011 state championship.
-Mechanicsville is a nationally recognized Blue Ribbon School.
-In 2014 and 2015 the boys track team won back to back outdoor 5A state championships.
+The Mustangs compete in the Virginia High School League in Class 4, Region B. The school offers the following sports: